An Illustrated Family History Archive

 A few years ago I started to collect postcards by the Shrewsbury artist Edwin Cole (1860-1941) published by Wilding & Son.
 During my searches for more postcards, and even some originals, I'd often come across art that claimed to be by Edwin Cole but didn't quite fit his profile.

-Part of the problem is my own Edwin Cole webpage - with, for instance, ebay sellers misidentifying the signature on the art and then Googling my page to copy info on the artist they think they're selling.
-In all the examples I currently have, Edwin Cole always signed his full name - Edwin Cole - and often also included a year date.
+Part of the problem is my own Edwin Cole webpage - with, for instance, ebay sellers misidentifying the signature on the art and then Googling my page and copy-pasting the info on the artist they think they're selling.
+In all the examples I currently have, Edwin Cole always signed his full name in caps, and often also included the year.
 Here are some examples from between 1905 and 1925.

 Edwin Cole signatures 1905-1925